zonemaster/zonemaster/docs/public/specifications/test-zones/README.md

-# Test zones for verification of test case implementation
+# Test scenarios for verification of test case implementation

 ## Table of contents